Back to school tips

 Make sure your kitchen is stocked with all the school lunch staples and nutritious snacks your kids will eat.
 That last part is key as the most nutritious lunch in the world won’t do them any good if they don’t eat it.

 Prepping some of those items at the beginning of each week is ideal.
 At the very least aim for the night before.
-That’s one less thing to worry about in the morning.
+That’s one less thing to worry about in the morning when you’re herding them off to school.

 Choose back to school outfits the night before